Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 Tracking symptoms and behaviors to identify triggers.

-Educating about mental health and CBT principles.
+Educating about mental health and CBT principles, including how CBT treatment works.

 Combining acceptance with behavior change to increase flexibility.